What are shingles?

 If left untreated, shingles can lead to serious nerve damage and pain that can last for months to years, including vision loss, neurological problems, and skin infections.
 Treatments include analgesics and antiviral drugs prescribed by a physician.
 Usually, most varicella-zoster viral organisms are destroyed following a bout of the chickenpox in childhood.
 However, some of these organisms can survive and lay dormant in the body for years, manifesting later in life as shingles during times of immune weakness.
 For this reason, shingles can more severely affect individuals with chronic illness, people taking immunosuppressive drugs, and those over the age of 50 with compromised immune systems.
 Individuals with active shingles outbreaks are contagious and should avoid direct contact with newborn babies, pregnant women, and those who have weakened immune systems.
 Shingles is spread through direct physical contact with open sores or blisters.

 Fortunately, there are two vaccines that can keep the virus at bay.
 First, there’s the chickenpox vaccine, called Varivax, which most children receive during routine pediatric immunization appointments.
 Adults who have never had the chickenpox are also recommended to receive this vaccine.
-For individuals age 50 and over, the Food and Drug Administration has also approved the use of the shingles vaccine, called Zostavax.
+For individuals age 50 and over, the Food and Drug Administration (FDA) has also approved the use of the shingles vaccine, called Zostavax.
 Although neither of these vaccines guarantees immunity, they can both help to reduce the onset, duration, and severity of outbreaks.
 Washing your hands well and often can also help prevent infection.

 If you’re experiencing symptoms, interested in being vaccinated, or if you would like to learn more about shingles, contact your health care provider.
 For more general information, check out the Center for Disease Control and Prevention’s shingles website.Alice!